runar-labs/runar-rust/README.md

 ### Quick Example

-Runar’s declarative macros let you expose functionality with just a few lines of code:
+Runar's declarative macros let you expose functionality with just a few lines of code:

 ```rust
 use anyhow::{anyhow, Result};